flammie/flammie.github.io/duolingo.markdown

 1. Don't cheat by turning off microphone and listening exercises, you need to learn to read, understand what is spoken to you, and to pronounce, in order to learn a language.
+1. If something is strange, read the comments and report, there's a lot of bad English and wrong hints and stuff in duolingo

 Some of this may change everytime duolingo changes stuff.

+In the end of the day though, duolingo is just a tool to build some basic vocab.
+After few weeks you'll have to start doing something on top, read the news or watch a tv without subtitles, talk to people or such.